PrinciplesDotDev/principles/README.md

 ## Contributing

-We are a small group of contributors with a goal to make software engineering and leadership behaviors visible, so we can make software better for everyone.
+We are a small group of contributors with a goal to make software engineering and leadership behaviors visible, to make software better for everyone.

 You can create your principle by using the [Editor](https://principles.dev/editor/) and reading [how to write a principle](https://principles.dev/documentation/#how-to-write-a-principle_1).